wallarm/product-documentation/docs/3.0/updating-migrating/what-is-new.md

 ## Changes in supported filtering node configuration parameters

-* Dropped support for all `acl` NGINX directives, Envoy parameters, and environment variables used to configure IP addresses blacklist.
+* Dropped support for all `acl` NGINX directives, Envoy parameters, and environment variables used to configure IP address blacklist.
 Manual configuration of IP blacklisting is no longer required.

     [Details on migrating blacklist configuration →](migrate-ip-lists-to-node-3.md)